-Minimum and maximum operators are two wellknown t-norm and s-norm used frequently in fuzzy systems.
-In this paper, two different types of fuzzy inequalities are simultaneously studied where the convex combination of minimum and maximum operators is applied as the fuzzy relational composition.
-Some basic properties and theoretical aspects of the problem are derived and four necessary and sufficient conditions are presented.
+In this paper, a type of fuzzy system is investigated in which the feasible region is formed as the intersection of two types of fuzzy inequalities and "Fuzzy Or" is considered as fuzzy composition.
+Some theoretical properties are derived and four necessary and sufficient conditions are presented.
 Moreover, an algorithm is proposed to solve the problem and an example is described to illustrate the algorithm.